-'Majority', 'Minority' appellations not needed as all have equal rights in India: Kerala Guv Arif Mohammad Khan | Politics
+'Majority', 'minority' appellations not needed as all have equal rights in India: Kerala Guv Arif Mohammad Khan | Politics

 Reciting a shloka, he said, the ancient Indian philosophy has been that it is the duty of the political system to provide equal protection to all.

-His speech in Parliament in 1985 in the wake of the Shah Bano judgment extending the Rajiv Gandhi government's initial support to it was much acclaimed.
+His speech in Parliament in 1985 in the wake of the Shah Bano judgement extending the Rajiv Gandhi government's initial support to it was much acclaimed.

 However, when the Rajiv Gandhi government did a U-turn under alleged pressure from Muslim clerics and brought a bill to nullify the Supreme Court order, he resigned from the ministry.

-The Uttar Pradesh politician later joined the BJP but remained inactive since 2007.
+The Uttar Pradesh politician later joined the BJP but has remained inactive since 2007.

 When the Modi government had brought a law to criminalise the practice of instant triple talaq, Khan had supported it.